Coorbit theory of warped time-frequency systems in $\mathbb{R}^d$: Conclusion

-Furthermore, there is an abundance of opportunities for further generalization, of which we mention only two: (1) That the weight $m$ may only depend on the time variable if $\sup_{\xi\in D} \|D\Phi(\xi)\| < \infty$ (in \Cref{thm:MR1_kernel_is_in_AAm,thm:main2_discreteframes}) remains an irritating and somewhat unnatural condition, but cannot be dropped if $m$ is to be majorized by the product of a time-dependent and another frequency-dependent weight.
+There is an abundance of opportunities for further generalization, of which we mention only two: (1) That the weight $m$ may only depend on the time variable if $\sup_{\xi\in D} \|D\Phi(\xi)\| < \infty$ (in \Cref{thm:MR1_kernel_is_in_AAm,thm:main2_discreteframes}) remains an irritating and somewhat unnatural condition, but cannot be dropped if $m$ is to be majorized by the product of a time-dependent and another frequency-dependent weight.
 If the latter requirement is relaxed and a more general weight is considered, it may be possible to consider time-dependent weights if $\|D\Phi(\xi)\|$ is unbounded.
 (2) The construction analyzed in this work does not accommodate frames with arbitrary directional sensitivity.
-It cannot currently mimic isotropic wavelets or directional frames like curvelets or shearlets.
+In particular, the degree of anisotropy is determined directly by the warping function and cannot be chosen freely.
+For example, without further modification, it cannot currently mimic \nicki{popular directional frames like curvelets or shearlets, or even isotropic wavelets; see below for the last point.}